Quark model calculations of transition form factors at high photon virtualities: Transition form factors at large

 The missing strength in quark model estimates of $G_M^\ast$ can be understood when we consider the effect of the pion cloud dressing in addition to the valence quark effects.
 Dynamical models estimate that the contribution of the pion cloud effects can be about 30-45\% of $G_M^\ast$ at low $Q^2$~\cite{Burkert04,Kamalov99,SatoLee01,EBAC}.
 The natural conclusion is that quark models cannot describe the $\gamma^\ast N \to \Delta(1232)$ completely, and therefore the $\Delta(1232)$ radial wave function $\psi_\Delta$ cannot be extracted directly from the data~\cite{NDelta,LatticeD,NSTAR2017}.

 One needs, then to rely on indirect methods to estimate $\psi_\Delta$.
-There are two main options: i) use some independent estimate of the contribution of the valence quark effects to $G_M^\ast$; ii) use lattice QCD simulations of the form factors to determine the function $\psi_\Delta$, assuming that the pion cloud effects are negligible due to the large pion mass.
+There are two main options: i) use some independent estimate of the contribution of the valence quark effects to $G_M^\ast$; ii) use lattice QCD simulations of the form factors to determine the function $\psi_\Delta$, assuming that the pion cloud effects are small due to the large pion masses.

 The first option can be implemented using the EBAC/Argonne-Osaka~\cite{EBAC} estimate for the bare core contributions, obtained when the baryon-meson couplings are turned off~\cite{SatoLee01,EBAC}.
 In this limit, we obtain the blue points from Fig.~\ref{figDelta} in the left and central panels.
 One can see that those points (bare contribution) are well described by the fits used to determine $\psi_\Delta$ (dashed lines in the left and central panels).
 At large $Q^2$, we can see in the central panel of Fig.~\ref{figDelta}, that the valence quark contributions are dominant and describe well the data.